Art95/makeup_service_client/README.md

 * Docker

 ## Running application
+__Note__: if both server and client are running on the same machine, please, plug in charger for laptops and expect some delays in stream.

 Approach using docker is described below.
 Using virtual environments is also possible but it demands OpenCV to be built from sources and passed to venv.